apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Float in Pennsylvania parade had person in chains resembling Harris**
+**US adds just 12,000 jobs as hurricanes and strikes produce worst report of Biden’s term**

-You can read more about it [here](https://thehill.com/homenews/race-politics/4966078-racist-offensive-halloween-parade/).
+You can read more about it [here](https://www.ft.com/content/53cc7aa0-075b-437e-ba29-cef3dcc78767).

 ## Requirements
 - Python 3.8